 How much does it cost to pursue a private placement fraud claim?

-We handle private placement fraud cases on a contingency fee basis, meaning no upfront attorney fees.
+Fee arrangements depend on the facts, claims, and scope of representation.
+During your consultation, the firm can discuss whether contingency, flat-fee, hourly, or another arrangement may be available for your matter.
 You remain responsible for case costs such as FINRA filing fees and expert witness expenses.
 We can discuss cost estimates and payment arrangements during your free consultation.

 Protect Your Investment Rights